-A. Commencing on the Second Additional Premises Commencement Date, but subject to (i) any expansion rights, renewal rights, rights of first offer or refusal or other rights possessed by any tenant in the Building with respect to the Right of First Offer Space (hereinafter defined) or any portion thereof existing as of the Second Additional Premises Commencement Date, (ii) any renewal rights granted by Landlord after the Effective Date of this Fifth Amendment to any tenant of all or any portion of the Right of First Offer Space and (iii) the right of any tenant of the Right of First Offer Space (or any portion thereof) to negotiate an extension of the term of its lease of such space or a new lease demising such space, Tenant shall be granted during the Term the following right with respect to the Right of First Offer Space.
+A. Commencing on the Second Additional Premises Commencement Date, but subject to (i) any expansion rights, renewal rights of first offer or refusal or other rights possessed by any tenant in the Building with respect to the Right of First Offer Space (hereinafter defined) or any portion thereof existing as of the Second Additional Premises Commencement Date, (ii) any renewal rights granted by Landlord after the Effective Date of this Fifth Amendment to any tenant of all or any portion of the Right of First Offer Space and (iii) the right of any tenant of the Right of First Offer Space (or any portion thereof) to negotiate an extension of the term of its lease of such space or a new lease demising such space, Tenant shall be granted during the Term the following right with respect to the Right of First Offer Space.
 As used herein, the term "Right of First Offer Space" shall mean (a) any space on the first (1st) floor of the Building (other than the Premises) and/or (b) any space on the second (2nd) floor of the Building and/or (c) that certain portion of the third (3rd) floor of the Building that Tenant is currently subleasing from MDXHealth, Inc. Notwithstanding any provision of the Lease to the contrary, Tenant shall have no rights with respect to the Right of First Offer Space or any other rights of first offer or refusal, or first right to negotiate, or any other expansion rights whatsoever, except as expressly provided in this Paragraph 9.

 B. In the event that any Right of First Offer Space becomes or is reasonably anticipated by Landlord to become vacant and available to lease by Tenant during the Term (following the expiration or earlier termination of an initial letting of any Right of First Offer Space that is vacant as of the Second Additional Premises Commencement Date, including any renewal or extension periods for such letting), then, subject to the terms of this Paragraph 9, Landlord shall notify Tenant in writing (the "ROFO Notice") of such availability, and Landlord shall set forth in the ROFO Notice: (a) a description of the available Right of First Offer Space (the "ROFO Available Space"), (b) the base rent payable with respect to the ROFO Available Space, which base rent shall be comparable to the base rental rates then being offered to tenants entering into a lease for comparable space as to location, configuration, size and use, in a comparable building as to location, quality, reputation and age in the Raleigh / Durham, North Carolina area for a comparable term and (c) the date on which Landlord anticipates that the ROFO Available Space would become available for lease by Tenant (the "ROFO Availability Date").
-Provided that (1) no default by Tenant then exists under the Lease; (2) Tenant has not assigned the Lease (other than to a Qualified Tenant Affiliate) or sublet twenty percent (20%) or more of the Premises (other than to a Qualified Tenant Affiliate); (3) not less than twenty-four (24) months remain in the Term as of the ROFO Availability Date; and (4) Tenant notifies Landlord, in writing, within ten (10) days after Tenant receives the ROFO Notice, time being of the essence, of Tenant's irrevocable election to lease all (but not less than all) of the ROFO Available Space described in the ROFO Notice on the terms and conditions set forth in the ROFO Notice.
+Provided that (1) no default by Tenant then exists under the Lease; (2) Tenant has not assigned the Lease (other than to a Qualified Tenant Affiliate); (3) not less than twenty-four (24) months remain in the Term as of the ROFO Avail ability Date; and (4) Tenant notifies Landlord, in writing, within ten (10) days after Tenant receives the ROFO Notice, time being of the essence, of Tenant's irrevocable election to lease all (but not less than all) of the ROFO Available Space described in the ROFO Notice on the terms and conditions set forth in the ROFO Notice on the terms and conditions set forth in the ROFO Notice on the terms and conditions set forth in the ROFO Notice on the terms and conditions set forth in the ROFO Notice.